fyne-io/docs.fyne.io/api/v2.5/layout/index.md

 ```go
 func NewBorderLayout(top, bottom, left, right fyne.CanvasObject) fyne.Layout
 ```
 NewBorderLayout creates a new BorderLayout instance with top, bottom, left and right objects set.
-All other items in the container will fill the centre space
+All other items in the container will fill the remaining space in the middle.
+Multiple extra items will be stacked in the specified order as a Stack container.

 #### func  NewCenterLayout